 Five (5) or more years to set aside a single felony conviction or one or more serious misdemeanors.

 Three (3) or more years to set aside a misdemeanor, other than an application to set aside a serious misdemeanor or any other misdemeanor conviction for an assaultive crime.

 The applicable time period begins on the latest date of the following:

 Placement of the sentence for the conviction that the applicant seeks to set aside.

 Completion of probation or discharge from parole placed for the conviction that the applicant seeks to set aside.

 Completion of any term of imprisonment placed for the conviction that the applicant seeks to set aside.

 A automatically expunged charge may be reinstated if, during a motion of a person owned restitution or the court’s own motion, the individual has not made a good faith effort to pay court ordered restitution.

-Under the automatic expungement provision, the obligation to pay restitution is not relieved when it is owed to the victim of a crime, nor would it affect the jurisdiction of the convicting court with regard to enforcing restitution.
+Under the automatic expungement provision, the obligation to pay restitution isn’t relieved when it’s owed to the victim of a crime, nor does it affect the jurisdiction of the convicting court with regard to enforcing restitution.

 Further, a conviction set aside under the application process, a marijuana misdemeanor offense, or a conviction set aside automatically could be considered a prior conviction by a court, law enforcement agency, prosecuting attorney, or the attorney general (as applicable), for purposes of charging a crime as a second or subsequent offense, or for sentencing under habitual offender statutes.